Samsung/tizen-docs/docs/platform/release-notes/tizen-6-0-m2.md

     - Object.fromEntries
     - String.prototype.trimStart
     - String.prototype.trimEnd
-  - Following features' syntax has been updated.
+  - The syntax of the following features has been updated.
     - Optional catch binding parameters
     - Allowing U+2028 (LINE SEPARATOR) and U+2029 (PARAGRAPH SEPARATOR) in string literals
   - Array.prototype.sort has been updated due to the specification change.